dvollrath/StudyGuide/ideas/applyideas.md

 ![Meme](meme_case.png)

 ## A one-time shock to the stock of researchers
-Let's think about the consequences of a one-time boost to the stock of researchers, $L_{Rt}$, in an economy.
+Let's think about the consequences of a one-time boost to the stock of researchers, in an economy.
 If you want some context for this, think of the 1930s and 40s, when a host of German scientists immigrated to the U.S. to escape persecution by the Nazis.
 [Moser, Voena, and Waldinger](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1910247) studied the impact of this on patent activity in the chemical industry specifically, finding it had a significant *increase* in patent activity.

 How do we think about this in our model of innovation?
-First, be careful that this shock means a *one-time* jump in $L_{Rt}$, but the growth rate of population $g_L$ is unchanged once that shock occurs, and hence the growth rate of researchers is unchanged in the long run.
-Yes, the measured growth rate of $L_{R}$ would be much higher than $g_L$ in that specific year that the shock occurred, but I'm saying that $g_L$ is the same both before the year of the shock and after the year of the shock.
+First, be careful that this shock is like a *one-time* jump in $L_t$, but the growth rate of population $g_L$ is unchanged once that shock occurs, and hence the growth rate of researchers is unchanged in the long run.
+Yes, the measured growth rate of R&D effort would be much higher than $g_L$ in that specific year that the shock occurred, but I'm saying that $g_L$ is the same both before the year of the shock and after the year of the shock.

 Next, go back to the interactive figure describing the dynamics of innovation, or use [this link](https://dietzvollrath.shinyapps.io/ProdBasic/).